When to Harvest Garlic (Plus: How to Cure for Storage)

 How to Harvest Garlic

 Harvest when the soil is dry.
 Do not yank out the plant by the leaves!
 The stem will break.
 The goal is to disturb the soil as little as possible.
 Some folks recommend using a shovel or fork to pull up the bulb.
-I just put my finger and put it right down near the stem, and just peel the soil back a little bit to reveal the garlic bulb.
+I just put my finger right down near the stem and just peel the soil back a little bit to reveal the garlic bulb.
 Scoop the soil away.
 Carefully get your hand or a couple of fingers around the bulb, and gently pull out the bulb.

 You can always harvest one garlic bulb as a test and see if the crop is ready.
 If not, wait a week or longer and try again!
 Also, you can harvest the leaves during the season; garlic scapes are edible.
 They can be chopped up for salads or soups or even juiced for a nice garlic flavor in your juices.
 Just don’t harvest too many leaves before harvesting the bulbs—harvest a scape here and there.